notpeelz/ArgumentParser/CONTRIBUTING.md

   * :racehorse: `:racehorse:` when improving performance
   * :white_check_mark: `:white_check_mark:` when dealing with the test suite
   * :anger: `:anger:` when the committed changes stem from a mistake in a previous commit (i.e. when forgetting something)
-  * :boom: `:boom:` when bringing significant changes and/or breaking the API backward-compatibility
+  * :boom: `:boom:` when bringing significant changes and/or breaking API backward-compatibility

 ## Coding Style